pommicket/ted/README.md

 ## Supported features (more coming soon)

+All the keybindings listed below are customizable!

 - Multiple tabs, each with a different file
 - Split screen (Ctrl+/, Ctrl+Shift+/)
 - Auto-indent
 - Customization of (pretty much) all colours and keyboard commands.
 - Syntax highlighting for C, C++, Rust, and Python.
 - Find and replace (with regular expressions!)
-- Run build command (default keybinding F4), go to errors
+- Run build command (F4), go to errors
+- Run any shell command (Ctrl+!)
 - Go to definition (Ctrl+click)
 - Go to line (Ctrl+G)